dishwasher troubleshooting: dishwasher leaves white film on glasses

 That white film could be caused by pre-washing or rinsing your dishes before you put them in the dishwasher.

-As if you need another reason to stop pre-rinsing/washing your dishes.
+Here’s another reason to stop pre-rinsing/washing your dishes.

-So, washing my dishes actually causes them to become dirty.
+Washing may dishes actually causes them to become dirty.
 If you find yourself with a rack of filmy glassware, save the labor — and the water (rinsing dishes often uses more water than a dishwasher cycle) — and run a warm vinegar rinse.

 Put 2 cups white vinegar in a glass or dishwasher-safe measuring cup on the bottom rack.
 Then run the dishwasher through a complete washing cycle using an air-dry or an energy-saving dry option.
 Do not use detergent.
 The vinegar will mix with the wash water.